xilution/xilution-react-todomvc/README.md

 		* You can get a more detailed description of the error by finding the Error ID in CloudWatch Logs.
 		* Also use the Network tab to observe how the app is interacting with the API.

+1. Bugs
+	* If you have found an issue with 'xilution-react-todomvc', [please submit a bug](https://github.com/xilution/xilution-react-todomvc/issues).

 ## Deprovisioning

 1. Open a command line app.